openedx/open-edx-proposals/oeps/oep-0028-content-theming-in-react.rst

         }
     }

-    const NavbarHeaderContainer = connect(mapStateToProps, null)(NavbarHeaderComponent);
+    const NavbarHeaderContainer = connect(mapStateToProps, null)(NavbarHeaderWithUserName);

-    // use NavbarHeaderContainer instead of NavbarComponent as it has access to the username
+    // use NavbarHeaderContainer instead of NavbarHeaderWithUserName as it has access to the username

 Consequences
 ------------

 Theming system becomes more robust to content modification.
 Any data be it static or dynamic can be easily added to an existing component.
 It also provides support to request any unrelated data from the global store, thereby giving better customization for a new theme.

-However, there will be cases when a component becomes too complete to use which will create the need to rewrite that component as a composition of smaller components.
+However, there will be cases when a component becomes too complex to use which will create the need to rewrite that component as a composition of smaller components.

 References
 ----------